wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
-= 3.5.0 =
+= 3.4.4 =
-* Split the Settings in two: SEO and Settings for a better control
 * Compatible with WP 4.1.1

-= 3.4.4 =
 * Fixed the SEO Analytics and the Rank updates
 * Fixed the SEO for First Page  if the Home Page is not a static page
 * Fixed the SEO for the First Page when it starts with woocommerce shop